Design Overview

 Design Concept

-The new, three-story high school is designed just west of the current building to preserve school operations throughout construction and partially set into the existing hill to reduce the building’s overall scale.
-Once the new building is complete, the existing school will be removed to make way for improved parking, circulation, and new fields.
+The new, three-story high school is designed just west of the current building to maintain school operations throughout construction and is partially set into the existing hill to reduce the building’s overall scale.
+Once the new school is complete, the existing building will be demolished to make way for improved parking, circulation, and new fields.

 Site Design